a laptop, papers and a notebook on a desk

 3. Too much detail

-Ensure you’re conveying the most important and pertinent information to the investors’ decision.
-Don’t dilute both your financial and non-financial value propositions.
+Ensure you’re conveying the most important and pertinent information to the investors.
+Don’t dilute your financial or non-financial value propositions.

 4. Unrealistic forecast

 Factor risk in your financial forecast and include this with your final assessment.
-A lot of time will pass from the time you’ve made your presentation, and investors will hold you accountable for any variances from actual results.
-Above all, avoid financial forecasts that project a unrealistic growth rate of revenue or the so called “hockey stick“ projection.
+A lot of time will pass between the time you’ve made your presentation and when you can show actual results, and investors will hold you accountable for the variances in forecasted versus actual results.
+Above all, avoid financial forecasts that project an unrealistic growth rate of revenue or the so-called hockey stick projection.

 5. Sources and use of cash

-Clearly define your sources of cash (including capital expenditures), working capital requirements, cash reserves, debt / liability payouts, and owners draws.
+Clearly define your sources of cash (including capital expenditures), working capital requirements, cash reserves, debt / liability payouts, planned capital expenditures, and owners draws.

 6. Financial model